-Thru-hull Location: The system must be connected to a dedicated 1/2" to 3/4" forward facing scoop-type intake thru-hull and seacock.
+Thru-hull Location: The system must be connected to a dedicated 3/4'' (1.91 cm) to 1'' (2.5 cm) forward-facing scoop-type intake thru-hull and seacock.

 Install the thru-hull intake as far below the waterline and as close to centerline as possible to prevent air or contamination from entering the system.
 Do not install the intake close to, or downstream of a head discharge, keel, stabilizer fins, or other underwater fixtures.